Lissy93/awesome-privacy/README.md

 #### Other Notable Mentions
 [Replicant OS](https://www.replicant.us/) is a fully-featured distro, with an emphasis on freedom, privacy and security.
-[MmniRom](https://www.omnirom.org/), [Recursion Remix](https://forum.xda-developers.com/remix), and [Paranoid Android](http://paranoidandroid.co/) are also popular options.
+[OmniRom](https://www.omnirom.org/), [Resurrection Remix OS](https://resurrectionremix.com/), and [Paranoid Android](http://paranoidandroid.co/) are also popular options.
 Alternatively, [Ubuntu Touch](https://ubports.com/) is a Linux (Ubuntu)- based OS.
 It is secure by design and runs on almost any device, - but it does fall short when it comes to the app store.

 To install apps on the Play Store without using the Play Store app see [Aurora Store](https://gitlab.com/AuroraOSS/AuroraStore).
 For Google Play Service see [MicroG](https://microg.org/)